Meet the people behind the award winning Manchester PR Agency

 A fresh face on Manchester’s PR scene, with a refreshingly fearless approach to match, Jane’s experience speaks volumes.
 She brings over a decade of experinence working alongside some of London’s brightest creative agencies, and dealing with brands ranging from Winalot to Mumm Champagne, she leaves an impressive trail of campaigns in her wake.

 More recently Jane has adopted an epicurean attitude towards her career with work for Phipps PR.
-Her job – promoting Green & Black’s, Kettle Chips and several alcoholic drinks- was almost as enviable as the Alpine ski trips and Cornish surfing holidays that now punctuate her freelance work.
+Her job – promoting Green & Black’s, Kettle Chips and several alcoholic drinks – was almost as enviable as the Alpine ski trips and Cornish surfing holidays that now punctuate her freelance work.